ctthang/OIDC/src/CSharp/mtls-client/README.md

 to verify the value at "Verify Client Certificate Revocation".
 They must be disabled.

-8. Import the public key of self-signed CAs to **LocalMachine\Trusted Root Certificate Authority**.
+8. Import the public key of self-signed CAs to **LocalMachine\Trusted Root Certification Authorities**.

 ### Generate the client jwks for the client Certificate